 Despite everything that’s happened this year, Christmas celebrations will continue to go on all around the world - albeit virtually, socially distanced or centred around festive face masks.
-On a personal level, I have been looking forward to the festive season as something to lift up my mood.
+Personally, I have been looking forward to the festive season as something to lift up my mood.
 It’s during this time that I most look forward to unwrapping gifts and enjoying a nice scrumptious Christmas lunch with my family and friends.

 And just as people have been preparing for an alternate 2020 Christmas, most brands have also aimed to finish off the year strong by evolving their Christmas campaign messaging.

 Skip forward nine months, and brands are now learning there is no waiting it out.
-If we look at guidance in the Kubler-Ross change curve model (above), it’s safe to say that brands are firmly in the decision to integration stage, learning how they can be present in this new normal.
-(Did you know that children this year are meeting Santa over webex instead of sitting on his lap?).
+If we look at the guidance in the Kubler-Ross change curve model (above), it’s safe to say that brands are firmly in the decision-to-integration stage, learning how they can be present in this new normal.
+(Did you know that children this year are meeting Santa over Webex instead of sitting on his lap?).

 Amazon's 2020 holiday campaign labelled ‘The show must go on’ shows a young ballet dancer training relentlessly for an important performance, only to have it cancelled at the last minute due to Covid-19.
 Feeling deflated, her loved ones work behind the scenes to set up an outside performance for her and invite their neighbours to watch her stellar performance from their balconies.

 I particularly connected with this advert because, like many other people, so many of my plans were cancelled or shifted this year.
 In the spirit of ‘the show must go on’, I also soon saw myself navigating setbacks and meeting my family virtually, shopping for groceries online and participating in zoom quizzes at work for entertainment.